CRATES FOR UKRAINE

 Do I really need to sign up to participate?

-Yes, please register your intent to pack and deliver crates (see STEP ONE).
-This helps us plan, strategize and connect with you.
+Yes, please register your intent to pack and deliver crates (see STEP 1).
+This helps us plan, strategize, connect with you and share any updates or changes to the CFU project.

-Wait a second, I want to participate but I can't commit to packing 4 crates and I may not be able to deliver my crates to Dallas or Chattanooga, how can I help?
+Wait a second, I want to participate but I can't commit to packing 4 crates and I may not be able to deliver crates to a LDP, how can I help?

 There are many ways to help and engage.
 You are not required to pack 4 crates but we strongly encourage you to try for at least 4.
 You can partner with other churches or donate supplies to others in your area.
 We encourage groups to partner and collaborate with one another.
-Depending on where you live, it may not be financially practical to deliver less than 4 crates to the warehouses in Dallas or Chattanooga.
-We offer several partner churches in multiple cities to serve as "local drop points" for those who wish to pack less than 4 crates or who cannot deliver to Dallas or Chattanooga.
-See STEP THREE and the question below for more info about "local drop points".
+You can also purchase supplies (from the approved master lists) and ship them direct to Park Cities Presbyterian Church (PCPC) in Dallas.
+For more info and details about this option, see the specific question about this above in the "General FAQ" section.
+We call this the "CLICK & SHIP" option.

-Please note, delivering to Dallas or Chattanooga directly is ideal and very helpful.
-However, we offer several intermediate "local drop points" at various cities.
-See STEP THREE for a complete list of "local drop point" locations and for more info on how "local drop points" work.
-If you are interested in serving as a local drop point, please let us know when you register or email Bradley Cordell.
+See STEP 3 for a complete list of "local drop point" (LDP) locations and for more info on how LDPs work.
+If you are interested in serving as a LDP, please let us know when you register or email Cindy Rhea.

 Who pays for what?